 What do you need?

+The following is a list of documents needed when applying in Jerusalem.
 If you are not a resident of Jerusalem, please confirm your local municipality’s regulations.

 - Teudat zehut or foreign passport with valid A-category visa for all family members, and a copy of each.
 If an Israeli child is not yet listed on a parent’s teudat zehut, bring a copy of the birth certificate.

-- Arnona bill
+- Arnona bill (under your name)